julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The number of unique classes/labels in the data set is 43

-Looking at the training, validation and test sets plotted on a histogram, it shows that the distribution is a bit uneven across th 43 classes, but the sizes are sufficient enough to train the classifier.
+Looking at the training, validation and test sets plotted on a histogram, it shows that the distribution is a bit uneven across the 43 classes, but the sizes are sufficient enough to train the classifier.

 ![alt text][image1]

 ### Creating the Architecture

-Pre-processing the images is necessary to reduce the variations between images.
+Preprocessing the images is necessary to reduce the variations between images.
 Converting the images to grayscale reduces the dimensions of the input and takes out color from the equation.
 The images are then normalized to reduce the oscillations when the learning rate gets applied.
-It produces training image of something like this:
+Applying both produces training image of something like this:

 ![alt text][image2]